CarlosNZ/fig-tree-evaluator/README.md

 A typical use case would be for evaluating **configuration** files, where you need to store dynamic values or arbitrary logic without allowing users to inject executable code.
 For example, a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow complex conditional logic for form element visibility based on previous responses, or for validation beyond what is available in standard validation libraries.

+Another example would be to configure a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) to implement branching logic.

 A range of built-in operators are available, from simple logic, arithmetic and string manipulation, to data fetching from local sources or remote APIs.

 [**Demo/Playground**](https://carlosnz.github.io/fig-tree-evaluator/)